cfengine/documentation/reference/promise-types/guest_environments.markdown

 ```

 **Notes**:
-The maximum number of cores or processors in the physical environment
-will set a natural limit on this value.

 This attribute conflicts with `env_spec`.

 #### env_memory

+**Description**: `env_memory` represents the amount of primary storage
+(RAM) in the virtual environment (in KB).

+The maximum amount of memory in the physical environment will set a
+natural limit on this value.

 **Type**: `int`

 **Allowed input range**: `0,99999999999`

-**Description**: `env_memory` represents the amount of primary storage
-(RAM) in the virtual environment (in KB).

 **Example**: